Storm prep: How to prevent cold weather damage

 Find out how much window resealing could set you back.

 Maintain your home’s structural integrity

 Sometimes, in extreme conditions, the freeze/thaw cycle causes the ground to shift, which can result in the concrete foundations of your home weakening or cracking.
-That’s why waterproofing your basement, repairing cracks as soon as they occur, and ensuring gutter or drainage issues are resolved is imperative for your home’s structural integrity.
+That’s why waterproofing your basement (if you have one), repairing cracks as soon as they occur, and making sure gutter or drainage issues are resolved ASAP is key for your home’s structural integrity.